kubevault/kubevault/docs/guides/secret-engines/kafka/overview.md

 ## Before you begin

 - Install KubeVault operator in your cluster from [here](/docs/setup/README.md).
 - Run an Apache Kafka cluster with SASL/SCRAM enabled.
-The plugin authenticates to the brokers using a SASL principal that has permission to write SCRAM credential records (typically the broker's super-user).
+The plugin authenticates to the brokers using a SASL principal that has permission to write SCRAM credential records (`AlterUserSCRAMs`) and create/delete ACLs (`CreateACLs`, `DeleteACLs`).
 The broker listener must speak `SASL_PLAINTEXT` or `SASL_SSL`.
-- Pre-create any ACLs you want the issued credentials to inherit via `kafka-acls.sh`.
-The plugin only manages SCRAM user records; ACL management is not yet implemented.

 ```bash
 $ kubectl create ns demo